McDonald's legal cases: McMunchies (UK)

 In 1996, McDonald's forced Scottish sandwich shop owner Mary Blair of Fenny Stratford, Buckinghamshire to drop McMunchies as her trading name.
 Mrs. Blair did not sell burgers or chips.
 She said she chose the name because she liked the word munchies and wanted the cafe to have a Scottish feel.
 The cafe's sign reflected this, featuring a Scottish thistle and a St Andrew's flag.
 But in a statement to Mrs. Blair's solicitors, McDonald's said if someone used the Mc prefix, even unintentionally, they were using something that does not belong to them.

-MacDonald's (UK - Cayman Islands)
+MacDonald's (Cayman Islands)

-An often reported urban legend maintains that McDonald's filed a lawsuit against MacDonald's Family Restaurant, an actual fast food establishment located in Grand Cayman.
-This false claim alleges that McDonald's lost the case, and in addition, was banned from ever opening a McDonald's location on Grand Cayman.
+An often reported urban legend maintains that McDonald's filed a lawsuit against MacDonald's Family Restaurant, an actual fast food establishment located in the Cayman Islands.
+This false claim alleges that McDonald's lost the case, and in addition, was banned from ever opening a McDonald's location in the country.
 While it is true that no McDonald's locations exist on the island, the reason is not due to any lawsuit against MacDonald's Family Restaurant.